projectshift/shift-schema/README.md

 model objects and simple dictionaries with flexible schemas.

 Main idea: decouple filtering and validation rules from web forms into flexible schemas, then reuse those schemas in forms as well as apis and cli.
+Model validation and filtering rules should be part of the model and your domain logic, not your views or forms logic.

 ## model: